Criminal District Attorney - Requesting Information

 CDA’s Public Information Officer.
 Web

-address, phone number, or other means to contact you
+- Include mailing address, email address, phone number, or other means to contact you regarding your request.

 However, we may ask you to clarify your request in order